Inspirational stories about life, work and entrepreneurship

-Jack Andraka
+Jack Thomas Andraka

-His diagnostic test earned him first prize at the Intel International Science and Engineering Fair, the world’s largest pre-college science research competition (the photo is from the competition).
+His diagnostic test earned him first prize at the Intel International Science and Engineering Fair, the world’s largest pre-college science research competition.
+(The photo is from the competition.)

 I love Jack’s modesty.
 Interviewed before the fair, he said, “I’m incredibly excited.
 It’s like the Olympics of science fairs.
 It’s just amazing to be here—even if I don’t get a prize.”
 Well, Jack Andraka did win, receiving about $100,000 in prize money ($75,000 from the grand prize and over $25,000 from other smaller prizes).
 The high schooler said he will put the money toward college tuition.

-It was after a close family friend died of pancreatic cancer that Jack became interested in finding a better early-detection diagnostic test.
+It was after a close family friend died of pancreatic cancer that Jack Andraka became interested in finding a better early-detection diagnostic test.
 Unfortunately, pancreatic cancer is usually detected too late to save the patient.

 Jack said the solution came to him during his high school biology class.
 He was secretly reading an article about nanotubes while the teacher was talking about antibodies.
 Jack said the two ideas came together in his head, and he thought he could combine what the teacher was saying with what he knew about nanotubes to create an early detection test for Pancreatic cancer.